 The Hotel LaFontaine and two story olympic Egyptian Pool included eight panels in the Egyptian theme by Grell surrounding the entire mammoth pool which had seating for 600 onlookers including the upstairs balcony.
 Each panel was approximately 7′ Tall by 15′ Long.
 The Iowa Grell collection Includes the watercolor mural study for the “Cleopatra” panel #8.
 It was very common practice for Mr. Grell to compose a sketch for the proposed commission and then produce a watercolor to provide the client with the intended color patterns which was also used by the artist during composition of each panel.

-An eight lane, professionally toured bowling alley was installed in the basement of the hotel which also included a dining room, lounges, a coffee shop and chocolate shop on the main level.
+An eight lane, professionally toured bowling alley was installed in the basement of the hotel which also included a dining room, lounges, coffee and chocolate shops on the main level.

 The current status of the murals is unknown to the Foundation.